sonhongly/MyC-/README.md

 ## 2.1 Automatic copy constructor
 If no custom copy constructor is provided, the compiler will provide the automatic copy constructor for the object which copies attributes from another existing object.
 ## 2.2 Custom copy constructor
-A custom copy constructor is a special member function that has exactly one parameter of the same type as the class.
+A custom copy constructor is a special member function with exactly one parameter of the same type as the class.
 Notice that, the parameter must be a **const** **reference**.

 Example of a custom copy constructor:
 > Cube::Cube(**const** Cube **&** obj);